joszuijderwijk/personal-website/_posts/2021-03-07-iot-display-wordpress.md

 - Change its appearance in real-time based on the coffee machine's state

 <div class="alert alert-primary" role="alert" markdown="1">
-ℹ️ While this post describes my original WordPress implementation, my current website uses Jekyll with a different approach to display IoT device states.
-I plan to write about this Jekyll implementation in a future post.
+ℹ️ This post describes my original WordPress implementation.
+On my current Jekyll site, I use a simpler approach: the static frontend sends a GET request to a small Node-RED HTTP endpoint, and Node-RED returns the current IoT state directly.
+This is closer to the approach I later used for the [poke button](poke).
 </div>

 ## Two Approaches: Modify a Plugin or Use a Bridge